As an award-winning top 150 law firm, with over 250 staff based in offices across the country, you're never far from the advice you need.

 She also has extensive experience of representing clients in serious fraud cases, restraint and confiscation orders and proceeds of crime proceedings.

-Correna is one of the country’s leading criminal lawyers, regularly writing articles for various publications and was a speaker at the 2017 conference for Women’s International Day.
+Correna is one of the country’s leading criminal lawyers, regularly writing articles for various publications and is invited to speak at conferences.
 She is regularly quoted in national and local press publications and has previously appeared as a criminal defence expert in BBC 2 documentary, “Conviction, murder at the station”.
 The documentary drew on the experiences of leading experts working with the charity Inside Justice looking at the cold case of Roger Kearney.

 - Serious fraud